-We had 9,131,579 common limited partner units held by the public outstanding as of December 31, 2019.
-Additionally, as of December 31, 2019, Delek Holdings owned a 61.4% limited partner interest in us, consisting of 15,294,046 common limited partner units and a 94.6% interest in our general partner, which owns the entire 2.0% general partner interest consisting of 498,482 general partner units.
-Affiliates, who are also members of our general partner's management and board of directors, own the remaining 5.4% interest in our general partner.
+We had 8,697,468 common limited partner units held by the public outstanding as of December 31, 2020.
+Additionally, as of December 31, 2020, Delek Holdings owned an 80.0% limited partner interest in us, consisting of 34,745,868 common limited partner units.
+Effective August 13, 2020, the Partnership closed on the IDR Restructuring Transaction, and contemporaneous with this transaction, Delek Holdings purchased a 5.2% ownership interest in our general partner from certain affiliates, who were also members of our general partner's management and board of directors, at fair market value.
+Delek Holdings now owns 100% of the outstanding ownership interest in our general partner.
+As part of this transaction, we expensed approximately \$1.1 million of transaction costs.